 To prevent this, analysts have developed a set of metrics that act as a sort of early warning system of potential bank failures.
-One of the most important and widely used is called the Texas Ratio.
-To understand how it works and why it matters, it is first important to review, at a high level, how a bank operates.
+One of the most important and widely used is the Texas Ratio.
+To understand how it works and why it matters, it is first essential to review, at a high level, how a bank operates.

 How a Bank Makes Money

 To illustrate this point, assume that a real estate developer has a checking account with a local bank that has a balance of $100,000 and an interest rate of 0.2%.
 At this rate, the developer would earn $200 in interest per year, assuming the balance stays the same.
 To complete a renovation on a new project, the same bank also provided a loan to the developer for $100,000 at an interest rate of 5.50% and with a term of 1 year.
 Assuming the balance stays the same throughout the year, the bank will earn $5,500 in interest on this loan.

-The difference between the amount paid to acquire the deposits, .2% or $200, and the amount earned on the loan, 5.50% or $5,500, is 5.3% or $5,300 and represents the Net Interest Margin for this particular customer.
-Clearly, this is an incredibly profitable arrangement because the bank is essentially lending the customer their own money at a big margin.
+The difference between the amount paid to acquire the deposits, 0.2% or $200, and the amount earned on the loan, 5.50% or $5,500, is 5.3% or $5,300 and represents the Net Interest Margin for this particular customer.
+Clearly, this is a profitable arrangement because the bank is essentially lending the customer their own money at a big margin.
 When banks repeat this process over and over again at scale, it can lead to a lucrative business.

-But, the success of this business hinges on two very basic assumptions: (1) the bank will keep enough liquidity in reserve so that when the customer needs to withdraw their funds, they can do so; and (2) the customer is a good credit risk who will make their loan payments as agreed.
-It is the second assumption upon which the Texas Ratio is built.
+But, the success of this business hinges on two basic assumptions: (1) the bank will keep enough liquidity in reserve so that when the customer needs to withdraw their funds, they can do so; and (2) the customer is a good credit risk who will make their loan payments as agreed.
+The Texas Ratio focuses primarily on this second assumption.